-6. During the birthing phase, will you allow my husband to encourage me, and avoid coaching me to “push.”
-I have been taught to bear down as my body feels the need, and to exhale instead of holding my breath.
-I will to breathe my baby down.
-Do you believe it is possible to birth a baby without active pushing?
+6. During the birthing phase, will you allow my husband to encourage me, and avoid yelling at me to push?
+I wish to bear down as my body feels the need, and to exhale instead of holding my breath.
+Do you believe it is possible to birth a baby by following the body’s lead?

-7. When my baby is born, will you help me bring the baby to my chest or abdomen and allow the baby to stay with me for the first 20 minutes to half an hour, before weighing and measuring the baby?
+7. When my baby is born, will you help me bring the baby to my chest or abdomen and allow the baby to stay with me for the first 20 minutes, before weighing and measuring the baby?

 Finally remember it’s never too late to ask these questions or to switch doctors/midwives if you discover that you just don’t think the same way.
 The worst time to have this discussion is when you are actually in labour.
 That’s the last thing that you want to be doing… having a baby and having a discussion about the kind of care you want.

-So preparing beforehand is a crucial step in creating a positive birth experience for you and baby.
-Ideally whoever you choose should make you feel respected, heard and and well cared for.
+So preparing beforehand is a crucial step in creating a positive birth experience for you and your baby.
+Ideally whoever you choose should make you feel respected, heard and well cared for.

 Wishing you a very happy birthing day,